 We do this by focusing on the following key areas:

 The work of the Academy is underpinned by effective representation and engagement with all its stakeholders, from the patient in a ward to the Secretary of State for Health.
-Through these strong relationships we are able, not only to create opportunities to promote our own priorities for healthcare, but also to be well placed to advise and carry out work on behalf others.
+Through these strong relationships we are able, not only to create opportunities to promote our own priorities for healthcare, but also to be well-placed to advise and carry out work on behalf of others.